KyleRego/KyleRego.github.io/_posts/2022-11-14-how-to-design-programs.markdown

 The teaching language used is a Lisp which evolves over the course of the book, starting as Beginning Student Language and progressing to Advanced Student Language.
 It is a nice language with a library for drawing shapes and images to the screen which makes making simple games quite approachable.
 Completing the book's exercises will have you making a snake game, a (very) simple version of Tetris, and a space invaders game.

-One of main ideas of the book seemed to me to be that the shape of the data structure is very important to the structure of the program.
+One of main takeaways for me was the idea that the data structure informs the structure of the program.
 Therefore designing or understanding the data structure you are using is an important step in program design.

 As an example to demonstrate this point, exercise 139 asks you to write a function to sum a list of positive numbers.
 The definition of the data structure is recursive: